 Tips:

-Note: This step might be harder now that we are in an economic recession
+Note: This step might be harder now, thanks to the economic climate.

-In our example, card A gave us the magical “no fee 0% APR” transfer*, card B and C gave us a courtesy interest rate reduction, and card D won’t budge.
+Once you have negotiated your rates with your credit card companies, update the interest rates and order the cards from highest interest rate to lowest.
+In our example, card A offers the much-prized “no fee 0% APR” transfer*, card B and C provides a courtesy interest rate reduction, and card D won’t budge.

-* As pointed out below, you’ll probably have to pay off a card before it will offer you a 0% balance transfer, so your other option is too apply for a new card then do the transfer.
+* As pointed out below, you’ll probably have to pay off a card before you are offered a 0% balance transfer, so your other option is to apply for a new card then complete the transfer.

-This is the quickest way to save money, transfer balances from high interest cards to the lowest interest card(s)*.
+The quickest way to save money is transfer balances from high interest cards to lower interest card(s)*.
 For example:

 * Assuming there is no transfer fee.
-If there’s a fee, you will have to do some calculation.
+If there’s a fee, you will have to include the balance transfer fee in your calculation.

 There are also a few things you can try: